0xSiO/matisse-controller/README.md

 slot (see LoggingThread, StatusUpdateThread for examples).
 - For long-running tasks that do not need access to the UI, submit a runnable object to the ControlApplication's instance of ThreadPoolExecutor.
-Hold a reference to the Future it gives you and call `add_done_callback` on it, passing in `ControlApplication.raise_error_from_future` if you want to log errors from that thread.
+Hold a reference to the Future it gives you and call `add_done_callback` on it, passing in `matisse_controller.gui.utils.raise_error_from_future` if you want to log errors from that thread.
 For an example of a method that runs tasks one-by-one on the Matisse, see `ControlApplication.run_matisse_task`.

 ### Adding another PLE procedure
 Currently I've only implemented a PLE scan for the Andor Shamrock 750.
 If you'd like to implement your own PLE procedure,